pranay-mog/Assignment-CSVreader/README.md

 GET /transactions: returns all the transactions in the database.

-GET /transactions/:id: returns the transaction with the specified ID.
+GET /transactions/:date: returns the transaction with the specified date.

-PUT /transactions/:id: updates the transaction with the specified ID.
+PUT /transactions/:date: updates the transaction with the specified date.

 POST /transactions: adds a new transaction to the database.

-DELETE /transactions/:id: deletes the transaction with the specified ID.
+DELETE /transactions/:date: deletes the transaction with the specified date.

 To use these APIs, you need to send HTTP requests to the respective endpoints.
 You can use tools like Postman or curl to send the requests.